 The requirement to understand the structure, features and risks of each security recommended to a client is a proficiency requirement.
 This requirement is in addition to the suitability obligation in section 13.3 and applies even where there is an exemption from the suitability obligation such as, for example, the exemption in subsection 13.3(4) in respect of permitted clients.
 CCOs must also not perform an activity that requires registration unless they have the education, training and experience that a reasonable person would consider necessary to perform the activity competently.
 CCOs must have a good understanding of the regulatory requirements applicable to the firm and individuals acting on its behalf.
-CCOs must also have the knowledge and ability to design and implement an effective compliance system.
+CCOs must also have In the case of CCOs, this includes the knowledge and ability to design and implement an effective compliance system.